President, Adam Personnel

 - Member of the Society of Human Resources Management

 Catherine’s education includes a B.S. and M.B.A. from Manhattan College.
-She was also a member of the Adjunct faculty of Manhattan College from 2012 – 2016 where she taught in the School of Business.
+She is also a member of the Adjunct faculty of Manhattan College where she teaches in the School of Business.

 Catherine is a native New Yorker who enjoys spending time with family and friends, exercising and making sure she laughs at least three times a day, all which helped her complete two NYC Marathons.